Skip to main content

 • Juice adjustment: Instead of moving the point spread or total, sportsbooks can tweak the "juice" or "vig" - the commission they charge on bets.
 So instead of moving a favorite from -7 (-110) to -7.5 (-110), they might change it to -7 (-115), making the bet more expensive.

-Following the Smart Money
+Following the smart money

 Not all bets are created equal in the eyes of sportsbooks.
 Bets from known winning bettors - often called "sharps" or "wiseguys" - can carry much more weight than wagers from casual recreational bettors (known as "squares" or "the public").